 Ella Alves Capone is of counsel in the Washington, D.C. office of Gibson, Dunn & Crutcher.
-She is a member of the White Collar Defense and Investigations and Anti-Money Laundering practice groups.
-Her practice focuses primarily in the areas of white collar criminal defense, internal investigations, regulatory enforcement defense, and compliance counseling.
+She is a member of the White Collar Defense and Investigations, Global Financial Regulatory, and Anti-Money Laundering practice groups.

 Ms. Capone’s representative matters include: